Black: Elegant Fashion

+Black is the color most commonly associated with elegance in Europe and the United States.
+Black first became a fashionable color for men in Europe in the 17th century, in the courts of Italy and Spain.
+In the 19th century, it was the fashion for men both in business and for evening wear.
 For women's fashion, the defining moment was the invention of the simple black dress by Coco Chanel in 1926.
-(See history.)
 Thereafter, a long black gown was used for formal occasions, while the simple black dress could be used for everything else.
-The designer Karl Lagerfeld, explaining why black was so popular, said: "Black is the color that goes with everything.
-If you're wearing black, you're on sure ground."
-Skirts have gone up and down and fashions have changed, but the black dress has not lost its position as the essential element of a woman's wardrobe.
-The fashion designer Christian Dior said, "elegance is a combination of distinction, naturalness, care and simplicity," and black exemplified elegance.

 The expression "X is the new black" is a reference to the latest trend or fad that is considered a wardrobe basic for the duration of the trend, on the basis that black is always fashionable.
 The phrase has taken on a life of its own and has become a cliché.

-Many performers of both popular and European classical music, including French singers Edith Piaf and Juliette Gréco, and violinist Joshua Bell have traditionally worn black on stage during performances.
-A black costume was usually chosen as part of their image or stage persona, or because it did not distract from the music, or sometimes for a political reason.
-Country-western singer Johnny Cash always wore black on stage.
-In 1971, Cash wrote the song "Man in Black" to explain why he dressed in that color: "We're doing mighty fine I do suppose / In our streak of lightning cars and fancy clothes / But just so we're reminded of the ones who are held back / Up front there ought to be a man in black."